Programs and Services >

 Voluntary Foster Care for Treatment (260D)

 Enacted in 2008, Minnesota Statutes chapter 260D - "Child in Voluntary Foster Care for Treatment" governs how parents and county social services agencies place children in residential care or foster care for treatment of a mental illness or a developmental disability.
 The law makes it clear that parents do not have to relinquish custody to obtain treatment for their children.
+Click here to link to the Timeline: Voluntary Foster Care for Treatment (260D).

 The National Alliance on Mental Illness - Minnesota, has developed a video that explains the legal perspectives and timelines associated with voluntary out-of-home placements, while also highlighting the family's perspective.
 Click here to view video: Keeping Families Together Video: Understanding the Legal and Family Perspectives on Voluntary Placement (39 min.)